strogiyotec/sand-gox/README.md

-# send-gox
+# sand-gox
-Sendbox to play with go programming language and Notes from book **Go programming language**
+Sandbox to play with go programming language and Notes from book **Go programming language**